Sailop vs v0 vs Bolt vs Lovable vs Cursor: Honest Side-by-Side Test (April 2026)

 Glassmorphic everything:

-Verdict: Lovable's aesthetic is "2024 SaaS landing page" baked into the model.
-If that aesthetic fits your brand, fine.
-If not, every output you ship will fight your brand identity.
+Verdict: Lovable's aesthetic is "2024 SaaS landing page" baked into the weights.
+If that happens to be your brand, fine.
+If it isn't, every page you ship will quietly fight your identity.
+The Lovable review walks the rest of the pattern set.

 Cursor — 76/100